vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 <br>

 3- We apply the MediaPipe pose detection model to the real-time video feed of the person being monitored.
-When the hip keypoints are found to be above the shoulder keypoints the system infers that the person is having and seizure.
-A signal is sent from the python code running on the laptop to the Arduino using serial communication.
+When the y coordinate of the hip keypoints are found to be above the shoulder keypoints the system infers that the person is having and seizure.
+A signal is then sent from the python code, running on the laptop, to the Arduino.
 This triggers an alarm.

 ### Alternative Approaches